fuzzyfuture/arduino-spotify-controller/README.md

 # Arduino Spotify Controller
 An arduino HID controller for Spotify via the Spotify Web API.
+Final project for CS 207 - Building Interactive Gadgets at the University of Regina.

 # Contents
 * <b>/.idea</b> - Contains project information for IntelliJ